dymodi/dymodi.github.io/Literature-Reviews/MLDM/Labeling-Related-Works.md

 ---
-author: Yi DING
-layout: post
+layout: single
-title: Related Works of Incomplete and Inaccurate Label
+title: "Related Works of Incomplete and Inaccurate Label"
+permalink: /Literature-Reviews/MLDM/Labeling-Related-Works/
+classes: wide
+author_profile: true
+use_math: true
-date: April 30, 2018
+date: 18/4/30
 ---

 A good blog on this topic can be found [here](https://hazyresearch.github.io/snorkel/blog/ws_blog_post.html).
 The good point of this blog is not only a summary of existing solutions to weak label, but also a paradigm on how to formulate a "practical motivation" into a standard research problem.